-Eugene Sidorov joined the University of New Mexico in the Fall of 2014 to continue his Graduate studies in Oboe Performance, focusing on the American oboe performing style, in the studio of Dr. Kevin Vigneau.
+Eugene Sidorov has recently graduated from the University of New Mexico where he studied the American oboe performing style under the guidance of Dr. Kevin Vigneau.

 Eugene Sidorov held a position of Principal Oboe in Ryazan Governor’s Symphony Orchestra in Ryazan, Russia, under the baton of Maestro Sergey Oselkov, along with being an assistant conductor with this group, and the Principal Oboe in the State Symphony of Tatarstan, under the baton of Maestro Fuat Mansurov.
 Additionally, Mr. Sidorov held positions of Guest Principal Oboe in a number of Russian orchestras including Tatar State Academic Opera and Ballet Theatre named after M. Jalil, Naberezhnye Chelny Municipal Chamber Orchestra “Province”, the Symphony Orchestra of Municipal Togliatti Philarmonic Society, Kazan State Chamber Orchestra “La Primavera”, Kazan Municipal Symphony Orchestra “Romance”, Kazan Chamber Orchestra “Renaissance”, “The Ensemble of New Music” of S. Gubaidullina Center of Contemporary Music and others.